a2stuff/a2d/res/notes/testplan.md

 * Click on a menu to show it.
 While it is open, press the shortcut key for a command (e.g. Open Apple+Q to Quit).
 Verify that the menu closes and that the command is invoked.
 * Press Escape to activate the menu.
 While it is open, press the shortcut key for a command (e.g. Open Apple+Q to Quit).
 Verify that the menu closes and that the command is invoked.

+* Launch DeskTop.
+Close all windows.
+Press the Escape key.
+Use the Left and Right Arrow keys to highlight the View menu.
+Verify that all menu items are disabled.
+Press the Up and Down arrow keys.
+Verify that the cursor position does not change.

 # Mouse Keys

 * Enter MouseKeys mode (Open Apple+Solid Apple+Space).
 Using the Left, Right, Up and Down Arrow keys to move the mouse and the Solid Apple (or Option) key as the mouse button, "pull down" a menu and select an item.
 Verify that after the item is selected that MouseKeys mode is still active.
 Press Escape to exit MouseKeys mode.